Reasons I Don't Turn and Touch Others in Church as the Pastor Instructs

 Touch Three People

-To change it up a bit, some pastors tell the people to get up from their seats and go to three persons and tell them what he tells them to say.
+To change it up a bit, some pastors tell the people to get up from their seats and go to three people and tell them what he tells them to say.
 Once you attach a number or quantity or limitation to a command, it becomes manipulation which is a form of witchcraft.

 A newcomer confessed that he felt so bad all week because he didn't get around to touching three people as instructed.
 He rushed through the exercise but touched only two before the pastor told the congregants to return to their seats.
 The young man felt like a failure and thought if he couldn't do that simple act, then he convinced himself that other things might be out of his reach also.
 He never returned to the church; yet, he still harbors that guilt.

 Another person worried because she touched four people, and she thought she would lose her blessings because she overdid it.
 She promised herself the next time she would do exactly as she was told so she could be in right standing in the church.